elugens/hello-javascript/docs/bonus-javascript-design-patterns/structural-design-patterns/bridge-pattern.md

   </summary>
   <div>
     <div>
-      <strong>Interview Response:</strong> The Bridge pattern is classified as a Structural design pattern.
+      <strong>Interview Response:</strong> The Bridge pattern gets classified as a Structural design pattern.
     </div>
   </div>
 </details>

 ---

-### What is the purpose of the JavaScript Bridge Pattern?
+### What is the use case for the Bridge Pattern in JavaScript?

 <details>
   <summary>